 Laser levels have several features, with some being a disadvantage for a specific use which is why I can’t stress enough the importance of having a good grasp of these features.

 Manual-Leveling Laser – This is the traditional way of operating the laser level.
 You will need to manually turn the screws until a level unit is acquired when you check the bubble vials.
 Obviously, this type will be less convenient but it does have its advantages, specifically when leveling slopes and angles.

-Auto Leveling Laser – As the name implies, this feature allows the tool to self-level on its own.
+Auto-Leveling Laser – As the name implies, this feature allows the tool to self-level on its own.
 This type of laser level will need you to do a rough leveling after which it can take over and do the fine leveling itself.
-Some also automatically turn itself off when they suddenly drop out of level by 5%.
+Some also automatically turn themselves off when they suddenly drop out of level by 5%.
 This is quite helpful to warn you when it is not leveled due to being accidentally moved.